egolive/docker-compose-lamp-laravel-environment/README.md

 1. Clone or download this repository.
 Ideally somewhere where docker has write access.
 For example in the `/Users` directory. _(macOS)_
 2. Set up docker as described above and go to your project root. _(The directory in which the `docker-compose.yml` is located)_
+3. Open a browser of your choice and go to the following URL: [http://localhost:8080](http://localhost:8080)
-3. The first thing we need to do is install Composer.
+4. The first thing we need to take care of is to install Composer.
 To do this, run `dcr install composer`
-4. Next, copy the `.env.example` and delete the word `.example` from the file name.
+5. Next, copy the `.env.example` and delete the word `.example` from the file name.
 So that you only have one `.env`.
-5. Now we have to create a key for the `.env`.
+6. Now we have to create a key for the `.env`.
 To do this, execute the following command: `dca key:generate`
-6. Next, run `dcr npm install` to install all packages from the `package.json`
+7. Next, run `dcr npm install` to install all packages from the `package.json`
-7. The last thing we need to do is migrate the database.
+8. The last thing we need to do is migrate the database.
 To do this, run the following command: `dca migrate —seed`

 Maybe this process is uncompleted.
 If so please let me know and i will take care of it.

-## Sensible shell alias
+## Sensible shell alias (zsh)

 - **dc** - `docker-compose`
 - **dcr** - `docker-compose run --rm`